Skip to main content

 European Chips Act

-The proposed European Chips Act will boost Europe’s technological sovereignty, competitiveness, resilience and contribute to the digital and green transitions.
+The European Chips Act will boost Europe’s technological sovereignty, competitiveness, resilience and contribute to the digital and green transitions.

 See Also